harishdurga/my-notes/Software-Architecture/intro.md

 Overall, these three types of architects work together to ensure that the SaaS application is well-designed, well-implemented, and well-supported.
 They help to ensure that the application is reliable, scalable, and secure, and that it can meet the needs of the company's customers.

+### Baseline Requirements Of Any Project
+- Fast
+- Secure
+- Reliable
+- Easy to maintain

+Architect designs a system keeping these requirements in mind using optimal tech stack and methods.